Use this Excel unpivot macro to fix pivot table source data that has amounts in multiple columns instead of a single column.

 As you can see in the screen shots, the first row from the table above has been broken into 12 rows, in the "unpivotted" table below.

 The Unpivot macro code is in the next section, and you can go to the download section to get a file that contains the code, and a sample table.

-Before you use the Excel UnPivot macro, make sure your data meets the requirements:
+Make sure your data meets the requirements:

 The macro will make a copy of the active sheet, in a new workbook.
 Then, it will create the "unpivotted" data in that new workbook.
 Your original data will not be altered.

 NOTE: If the original source data is changed later, the new "unpivotted" data will not change.
 It will not hae any connection to the original data.
 It is meant to be a replacement for the original data.

 While the macro runs, it temporarily combines the data from the Label columns, with a separator character between them.
 The macro will prompt you to enter a separator character that is not used in your Label column.

 The default character is the Pipe - |

 Next, another input box will appear, and ask you to enter the number of Label columns in your table.
 The default setting in that box is 1, and you can replace that with the number that you need.